UMN-EGGL/MNEc2to3/README.md

 - **670K SNPs**: a subset of the 2M SNPs available on the commercial array

-To be as exhaustive as possible, the initial SNP discovery effort included all the autosomes cataloged by EquCab2 as well as ChrX and two artificially build chromosomes we reffered to as chrUn1 and chrUn2.
+To be as exhaustive as possible, the initial SNP discovery effort included all the autosomes cataloged by EquCab2 as well as ChrX and two artificially build chromosomes we referred to as chrUn1 and chrUn2.
 These contained contigs that were yet unmapped as of EquCab2, many of which were successfully mapped in EquCab3.
 Therefore in this remapping process we are dealing with three different reference genomes:

 ### Data Definition:
 - **MNEc_Ec2**: The custom version of EquCab2 that was used in the 2M SNP discovery (contains EquCab2+ChrUn1+ChrUn2)
 - **EquCab2**: The reference genome [available from NCBI](ftp://ftp.ncbi.nih.gov/genomes/Equus_caballus/ARCHIVE/BUILD.2.2/)
-- **EquCab2**: The newset reference genome also [available from NCBI](ftp://ftp.ncbi.nih.gov/genomes/Equus_caballus)
+- **EquCab2**: The newest reference genome also [available from NCBI](ftp://ftp.ncbi.nih.gov/genomes/Equus_caballus)

 ## Description of Workflow
 Due to the fact that we are, for now, stuck with the design of the MNEc 2M and 670K SNPs, the unit of data considered here is